 Although the fervour and devotion with which the festival is celebrated remain the same across the country, different states have different traditions passed down from the ancient generations.

 Looking forward to welcoming this spring festival?
 Read on to learn more about celebrating Saraswati Puja in 2023.

-Saraswati Puja, that is Basant Panchami, falls on Saturday, 5 February 2022.
+Saraswati Puja, which is Basant Panchami, falls on Thursday, 26 January 2023.